Want to learn my top email tips for connecting with college coaches? Click the button below to get the free cheat sheet!

 Making sense of the rules for Division 1 college recruiting visits

 You’re nearing the phase of your recruiting journey and that means you’re are starting to consider college recruiting visits.
 If you’re aiming for a D1 school and feeling a little confused, you are not alone!

 The NCAA has a big fat rule book for each division.
 This manual covers everything from how schools can use scholarship funds to lists of banned substances to dates coaches can hold practices, and everything in between.
 Every year a few updates are made to the rules, and this year there have several key changes in Division 1.

 Their stated goal?
 To improve the overall recruiting process for student-athletes.

-Like any change, I do see the pros and cons, but I think in the end everyone in the volleyball will learn to adjust.
+Like any change, I do see the pros and cons, but I think in the end everyone in the volleyball world will learn to adjust.